 It was all so simple in the early days, when the original The Fast and the Furious was followed by the pun-driven 2 Fast 2 Furious.
 Japan-set The Fast and the Furious 3 was subtitled Tokyo Drift, but things got seriously weird for the franchise’s fourth instalment, which was simply called Fast & Furious.
 No way anyone could get confused by that – though on the plus side, at least it wasn’t called Fast & Four-ious.

-Fast & Furious 9 and 10 are definitely happening – the 10th movie will be the last in the series – but don’t be surprised if those names are slightly different when the films are released in the US.
+Fast & Furious 10 and 11 are definitely happening, as discussed above, but don’t be surprised if those names are slightly different when the films are released in the US.

 The Fast and the Furious movies, ranked

 Leaving aside a rare exception like Mission: Impossible, long-running franchises don’t generally get better as they go on.
 Still, if you trust the Fast and Furious ranking based on IMDb user scores, it took until Fast Five for the series to hit its stride – and make a successful transition from car racing dramas to all-action espionage movies.

 Indeed, Fast Five was the start of a three-movie golden run for the saga, before it dropped off slightly with The Fate of the Furious.
 The first sequel, 2 Fast 2 Furious, remained the franchise low-point for a long time, but now F9 has succeeded it as the least-liked by IMDb's users, clocking in at a miserable 5.2/10.
 Perhaps expectations were too high, after such a long delay?

 - Fast Five/Fast & Furious 5 – 7.3

 - Furious 7/Fast & Furious 7 – 7.1

 - The Fast and the Furious – 6.8

 - The Fate of the Furious/Fast & Furious 8 – 6.6

 - Fast & Furious Presents: Hobbs & Shaw – 6.4